SRA-VJTI/practice-assignments/Image-Processing/image-processing.md

 ---
 ### 1. Image Rotation

-Rotate an image by various angles.
+Rotate the given image by various angles.
 Hence write a code that will be generic for 90, 180 degrees.
 <img width="640" height="450" src="https://github.com/SRA-VJTI/practice-assignments/blob/master/Image-Processing/assets/rotate.png">